naala89/apiopenstudio/README.md

 ## Architecture

-GaterData is created to cater for distributed or single server (monollithic) architecture.
+ApiOpenStudio is created to cater for distributed or single server (monollithic) architecture.
 Docker examples have been created and also example configurations for NGINX or Apache servers.

 # Quick start

 ## Installation

-The quickest way to install GaterData is to create a project with composer:
+The quickest way to install ApiOpenStudio is to create a project with composer:

     TODO

-Serve the GaterData API and admin through Docker.
-See the [wiki](https://wiki.gaterdata.com)
+Serve the ApiOpenStudio API and admin through Docker.
+See the [wiki](https://wiki.apiopenstudio.com)

 # Hello world